fakhranyy/twitter-clone-nestjs-api/README.md

   - Create, retrieve, update, and delete operations for users, articles, tags, profiles, and other related entities.

+- **Lazy loading:**

+  - Reduces initial load time – Lazy loading a webpage reduces page weight, allowing for a quicker page load time.
+  - Lazy loading can help decrease bootstrap time by loading only modules required by the specific serverless function invocation.

 - **MySql Integration:**

   - Seamless interaction with Mysql for efficient data storage and retrieval.